 2) Students need to review their acceptance materials immediately upon receipt and determine if a visa is necessary.
-The CGE will assist students in procuring a visa.
+The CGE office will assist students in procuring a visa.

-4) Families need to establish a plan to pay for the study abroad program, and they should also discuss how their current banks allow them to access money while abroad.
+4) Families need to establish a plan to pay for the study abroad program, and discuss how their current banks allow them to access money while abroad.
 (Students shouldn’t need to establish a formal bank account in their destination country in this day and age, but there are always exceptions and students should explore this topic before departure.)

-5) Students and parents should develop a communications plan for the time when the students is abroad.
+5) Students and parents should develop a communication plan for when the students is abroad.
 Here is a link to promote the discussion of such a plan.
 Students should discuss phone policies with their program provider or host institution.
 It may be more cost effective for students to get a cheap “pay-as-you-go” phone while overseas and use their smartphone only with wireless/Wi-Fi connections.
 (Many programs include the cost of such a “pay-as-you-go” phone in their packages.)

 6) Students and parents should ask their program providers and host institutions about their risk management policies.
 It is a good idea to plan what to do in case of emergency and review Risk Factors and Strategies to Reduce Risk – Families should discuss “what happens in case of an emergency”

 7) A data file is a helpful tool for study abroad students.
 Review this link and complete a data file (Do you know what a data file is?)

 Here are some other helpful links for parents and students to look over together prior to the study abroad program:

 - Study Abroad Handbook published by the Center for Global Education